Leasehold buildings insurance

 But there’s no guarantee that your freeholder has arranged buildings insurance, so you’ll need to check the lease or have your solicitor check on your behalf.
 If the freeholder hasn’t arranged cover, you’ll need to get your own buildings insurance.

-What is and isn’t covered by buildings insurance?
+What is covered by buildings insurance?

 Buildings insurance covers the cost of repairing or rebuilding your home if it’s damaged by:

-• Storms, floods, fire and explosion
+- Storms, floods, fire or explosion

-• Malicious damage, such as vandalism and theft
+- Malicious damage, such as vandalism and theft

-• Fallen trees and lamp posts
+- Fallen trees and lamp posts

-• Frozen or burst pipes.
+- Frozen or burst pipes.

-Each policy will have its own exclusions but, typically, you won’t be covered for:
+Each policy will have its own exclusions, but typically you won’t be covered for:

 What to know if you have to buy leasehold buildings insurance